Vyral/base-template/_posts/2018-08-24-how-homebuyers-with-two-different-opinions-can-come-together-on-one-home.md

 ---
 layout: post
-title: How Homebuyers With 2 Different Opinions Can Come Together on 1 Home
+title: How Homebuyers With Two Different Opinions Can Come Together on One Home
-date: 2018-08-24 17:30:31
+date: 2018-08-24 17:30:00
 tags:
   - Home Buyer Tips
   - Real Estate